Community Service Partners

 Now Forward (Formerly North Dallas Shared Ministries)

 Now Forward is an interfaith community of volunteers providing charitable assistance and emergency aid to families in the Dallas area.
 This includes furnishing school uniforms and school supplies to over 3,000 students each year and distributing food to seniors on fixed incomes and families in need.
-Now Forward also provides medical and dental care, ESL classes, job counseling and tax preparation.
-Volunteers perform a variety of duties such as interviewing, working in the food pantry or clothes closet, teaching ESL classes, computer input, job counseling, and uniform distribution.
+Now Forward also provides medical and dental care, ESL classes, job counseling, and tax preparation.
+NWC volunteers perform a variety of duties such as interviewing, working in the food pantry or clothes closet, teaching ESL classes, computer input, job counseling, and uniform distribution.

 Refresh North Texas